 When you think of website builders, you might picture simple drag-and-drop interfaces.
 But there are more players in this field.
 Wix and Squarespace come to mind right away.

 Wix is like your wild friend who has tons of ideas.
-It offers a wide array of templates and an easy design process.
+It offers a wide array of templates and a straightforward design process.
 You can go from zero to website in a flash.
 The downside?
 As you delve deeper into customization, things can get a bit messy.

 Both platforms have performant SEO tools and a solid support system.
 Here’s a quick chart to break it down: